Home care services or a care home?

 How do people choose a Home care provider?

 More than 50% homes do not allow people to keep their pets.

-With live-in care you do not need to be parted from your much loved pets, they can continue to give you great pleasure and your carer will help look after them.
+With home care services you do not need to be parted from your much loved pets, they can continue to give you great pleasure and your carer will help look after them.

 More than a quarter of homes don’t let someone go for a walk outside the grounds.
 You are not able to go out, even if you are physically well enough to go for a walk.
 Many of the others have to arrange a time to have an escort (in case you get lost) and often this comes at an extra cost.

-With live-in care the freedom is yours to go for a walk wherever you want, whenever you want.
+With private home care the freedom is yours to go for a walk wherever you want, whenever you want.
 You are able to live as independently as you choose, be it a visit to friends, a pub lunch or a favourite walk.

 The average price of a care home is around £893 per week with more than a third charging over £1000 per week.

-With live in care costs start at £1,150 per week and the value is immense, offering you peace of mind as well as dignity and control, freedom and choice.
-You can enjoy companionship, continuity of care and plenty of freedom to continue to enjoy your life with your family, friends and pets around you in the home and garden you know and love
+With full time care at home, costs start at £1,150 per week and the value is immense, offering you peace of mind as well as dignity and control, freedom and choice.
+You can enjoy companionship, continuity of care and plenty of freedom to continue to enjoy your life with your family, friends and pets around you in the home and garden you know and love.

-...with live in homecare your carer is there to help you with everyday household tasks to keep your home clean and tidy.
-You can avoid the distress and disruption of leaving everything you know to move in to a care home and instead, feel happy and safe with the comforting presence of a live-in carer in your own home.
+...with homecare your carer is there to help you with everyday household tasks to keep your home clean and tidy.
+You can avoid the distress and disruption of leaving everything you know to move in to a care home and instead, feel happy and safe with the comforting presence of a regular or live-in carer in your own home.

-With live in care you are guaranteed 1:1 care around the clock.
+With private care at home you are guaranteed one-on-one care around the clock.
 Your carer is there for you and you only.
 One on one care greatly reduces your chance of suffering a fall when compared with frequency of falls in care homes.